 Within two hours of the Government’s announcement of lockdown in March, we communicated with all of our people in the UK that they were expected to work from home with immediate effect.
 This set in train the biggest upheaval to the operations of PwC in modern times.

-We start by focusing on the direct impact of the pandemic and how we coped including; the remote delivery of work to our clients as they respond and recover; the support we provided to our communities and the wider economy throughout lockdown; our focus on our people’s mental and physical wellbeing; and our renewed efforts to build a culture that prioritises diversity and inclusion.
+We faced many challenges including; the remote delivery of work to our clients as they respond and recover; the support we provided to our communities and the wider economy throughout lockdown; our focus on our people’s mental and physical wellbeing; and our renewed efforts to build a culture that prioritises diversity and inclusion.

 Our society requires a strong economy and thriving businesses to function.
 This is a constant.

-Our purpose - to build trust in society and solve important problems - has never felt more relevant.
+Our purpose has never felt more relevant, whether it’s in the way we support businesses through our core service delivery or in wider society.
 We’ve brought it to life through our focus on our clients, our people and the communities in which we live and work.

 We’re proud to work with 27,000 clients with an industry and regional reach that impacts the daily lives of millions of people in and beyond the UK.